 - Hit the play button and put the iPhone to your ears.
 You may hear the audio message from the top earpiece.

-- Open the Control Center and ensure a Bluetooth device is not connected to it.
-If it is, put those Bluetooth earphones or AirPods in your ears or disconnect them for audio to play through the iPhone speakers.
+- Open Control Center and ensure a Bluetooth device is not connected to it.
+If it is, put those Bluetooth earphones or AirPods in your ears.
+You can also disconnect them for audio to play through the iPhone speakers.